Need help to sort out a family law problem?

 You can find out more about conferencing in our online video Life after separation: putting the pieces back together available at www.legalaid.qld.gov.au.
 This video is targeted at couples who are considering family separation and provides a range of information to help guide couples through the legal process of separation, and to make arrangements that are in the best interests of their children.

-If you do not qualify for a conference, you can access our Having trouble dividing your property after separation or divorce? factsheet for more information.
+Please also see our Having trouble dividing your property after separation or divorce? factsheet for more information.

 Who will be at the conference?